 Local Restaurants Open for Takeout or Curbside Pickup

+This month, downtown’s restaurants will be featuring specialty soups in recognition of National Soup Month!
 Most downtown bars and restaurants have reopened their doors to the public, implementing strict social distancing procedures.
 Visit ThisIsMobileAL.com for a listing of local restaurants currently offering curbside pickup and takeout options!
 Select bars and breweries are even offering libations to-go.

 Support an Arts Organization

 We encourage everyone to consider donating to an arts organization that they would typically support at this time.
 Below are some links to local creative groups and initiatives.
 Donations to nonprofit organizations are tax deductible!

 Alabama Contemporary Art Center: Support their POSTCARDS FROM QUARANTINE project or give towards their Service Industry Relief Fund.

 Central ArtSanctuary: Central ArtSanctuary’s goal is to support artists and to share curated fine art and performance and to build community in midtown Mobile.
 Please consider a donation to help support future exhibits and to support also the Central Arts Collective artists-in-residence and ArtSanctuary volunteer team.

 Mobile Ballet: Your tax-deductible donation is appreciated and needed at this time!